Content Integration & Learning

 To take PBL for a spin, out of genuine interest or to appease administrators, teachers quickly see the need to step outside of their siloed subject area.

 Some teachers conduct one interdisciplinary project per year, while others make a few integrated connections within several units.
-But in most cases they maintain a siloed course for the remainder of the year.

 Integrating a ‘little bit’ here and there doesn’t provide the best of both worlds.